philippkemmeter/nepp/README.md

 Note, that neither `_myProtectedProp` nor `_myProtectedProp` are printed.

+AWESOME!

+DENNOCH SO BLÖD, DESWEGEN LIBRARY

 It's not comfortable to use this pattern as in the shown example, because the noise of the code increases dramatically.
 Therefore wrapping away the rather noisy `Object.defineProperty` calls should be done to keep the readability as high as possible.
 The nepp library performs this.

-## Key features of the nepp library
+## Key Features of the Nepp Library

 This library reduces the code noise dramatically by encapsulating the calls of `Object.defineProperty`.
 The definition of protected properties are "as usual", i.e. simple assignment to a property starting with an underscore.
-After the definition of those properties (that are enumerable due to the fact that they are defined the "normal way"), a call of `nepp(this)` in the constructor is enough to hide all protected properties belonging to `this`.
+After the definition of those properties (which are enumerable due to the fact that they are defined the "normal way"), a call of `nepp(this)` in the constructor is enough to hide all protected properties belonging to `this`.

-The same technique has to be done with prototype methods.
-Just define the method normally and call `nepp(MyObject.prototype)` to nepp the prototype of `MyObject`.
+The same technique can be done with prototype methods.
+Just define the method as usual and call `nepp(MyObject.prototype)` to nepp the prototype of `MyObject`.

 As an additional convenience, the `nepp.createGS` method allows a less noisy way to define getters and setters.